Pitch-accent language: High vs. low accent

 When one particular tone is marked in a language in contrast to unmarked syllables, it is usual for it to be a high tone.
-There are, however, a few languages in which the marked tone is a low tone, for example the Dogrib language of northwestern Canada and certain Bantu languages of the Congo such as Ciluba and Ruund.
+There are, however, a few languages in which the marked tone is a low tone, for example the Dogrib language of northwestern Canada, the Kansai dialect of Japanese, and certain Bantu languages of the Congo such as Ciluba and Ruund.

 Disyllabic accents

 One difference between a pitch accent and a stress accent is that it is not uncommon for a pitch accent to be realised over two syllables.
 Thus in Serbo-Croatian, the difference between a "rising" and a "falling" accent is observed only in the pitch of the syllable following the accent: the accent is said to be "rising" if the following syllable is as high as or higher than the accented syllable, but "falling" if it is lower (see Serbo-Croatian phonology#Pitch accent).